EID Belgium: The Belgian ID card

-Belgian citizens can also use their eID cards to report crimes directly over the Internet, to the federal police.
-Following successful feasibility studies, crimes such as vandalism, shoplifting, and bicycle thefts can be reported in just a few clicks.
+Belgian citizens can also use their eID cards to report crimes directly over the Internet to the federal police.
+Following successful feasibility studies, crimes such as vandalism, shoplifting, and bicycle theft can be reported in just a few clicks.

-The citizen reporting the crime is identified by his/her secure eID card.
+His/her secure eID card identifies the citizen reporting the crime.
 The process saves significant time compared to the traditional lengthy process of reporting crime at police stations, which takes an average of two hours.

 The ID card also serves as a civil servant ID for identification and electronic signature.
 In particular, as of March 2019, The electronic signature is used by all the 589 national registries and 102 consular posts to issue birth and marriage certificates or extracts.
 Visit Brussels electronic desk (eDesk).